threefoldfoundation/info_threefold/src/threefold30/tfgrid30/tfgrid30.md

 #### some issues with this approach

 - Today there are more than 100x different blockchain based projects
-- NOT GREEN: lotsof duplication of effort and many blockchains are not even green.
+- NOT GREEN: lots of duplication of effort and many blockchains are not even green.
-- Not private lots of data is public available on these blockchains, only encryption can bring some relief.
+- Not private lots of data is publicly available on these blockchains, only encryption can bring some relief.
-- Slow, stitching protocol driven backends (blockchain) together in a browser is inherintly slow.
+- Slow, stitching protocol driven backends (blockchain) together in a browser is inherently slow.
 - Not secure, hackers operate at the browser level, the operating system came on other level.
-- Complicated for the developers, new languages and ways how to do everything.
+- Complicated for the developers, new languages and ways to do everything.

 ### DFINITY The Internet Computer

 ![](img/dfinity_internet_computer.png)

 A massive distributed server with more capabilities.
-Is still blockchain based and has same issues as above, but is definately a very advanced iteration.
+Is still blockchain based and has same issues as above, but is definitely a very advanced iteration.

 Protocol driven security based on encryption and blockchain technology.